surendarm2209/Tomcat-Project/README.md

 ### Apache Tomcat: Overview and Usage

+#### 🧩 Think of Tomcat like a “movie player,”

+and your WAR file like a “movie.”

+You don’t watch a movie file directly — you give it to the player, and the player runs it for you.
+Same with web apps 👇

+#### 💡 What’s happening in reality:
+Concept	Simple Meaning
+WAR file	A packaged web app (like a zip file) containing your Java code, HTML, JSPs, etc.
+Tomcat	A web server (Servlet container) that knows how to read WAR files and run them. webapps folder	The place where Tomcat looks for WAR files to automatically deploy.###

 #### What is Apache Tomcat?

 Apache Tomcat is an open-source web server and servlet container developed by the Apache Software Foundation.
 It is primarily used to deploy Java Servlets, JavaServer Pages (JSP), and WebSocket applications.
 Tomcat provides a "pure Java" HTTP web server environment in which Java code can run, making it an ideal choice for Java-based web applications.